mjohanning99/RubyTLDR/README.md

 You can also simply download the `installer.sh` file from the repository and run it yourself.

 ### Manual installation
 If you do not want to download any of my installers because you don't trust them or you simply want to download it yourself, you can do so very easily.
 Simply download this repository (there's a green button at the top that allows you to do so) and extract it.
 When you open the folder you extracted it into, you will see the same files as on this repository.
-If you want to start RubyTldr, then you simply type `./tldr` while you are in the RubyTldr directory.
+If you want to start RubyTldr, you will need to open the file named "tldr" (with no file ending), comment the line saying you want to load RubyTldr from the .rtldr folder and uncomment the line saying that you want to load from the local folder.
+You can then simply run RubyTldr by typing ./tldr when inside the same directory.

 ## Usage
 ### Preamble